SeLite/SeLite.github.io/JavascriptEssential.md

 See also [> MDN > Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions).

 ## The classic way ##
 This is a definition by `function` statement.
-When using [strict Javascript](#strict-javascript), have such definitions at file level only and not within other functions or conditional/loop blocks (see [MDN > Strict mode > Paving the way for future ECMAScript versions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode#Paving_the_way_for_future_ECMAScript_versions)).
+When employing {{navStrictJavascript}}, have such definitions at file level only and not within other functions or conditional/loop blocks (see [MDN > Strict mode > Paving the way for future ECMAScript versions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode#Paving_the_way_for_future_ECMAScript_versions)).

 ```javascript
 "use strict";